Student Programs Officer 2019/2020

 The USC Associate Peer Programs oversees the Peer Programs portfolio, provides administrative support/resources to its’ coordinators, and serves as a liaison between the coordinators and the Student Programs Officer.
-The Peer Programs portfolio includes the following programs/services: Accessibility, Ally Western, Gender Equality Network (previously known as the Women’s Issues Network), Ethnocultural Support Service, Health Promotions, Indigenous Relations, and Pride Western.
+The Peer Programs portfolio includes the following programs/services: Accessibility, Ally Western, Gender Equality Network (previously known as the Women’s Issues Network), Ethnocultural Support Service, Indigenous Relations, International Students, and Pride Western.

 The USC Accessibility Committee aims to create a community in which all students have the tools they require to make the best of their undergraduate experience.
 Our portfolio includes doing outreach work to learn more about the specific needs of students with disabilities on campus, and addressing them as they arise.
 Throughout the year we run several events to raise awareness about issues of accessibility on campus, and advocate for those issues within student government.
 In addition, we will run a few support groups for students who wish to discuss their experiences on campus.
 The student experience is incredibly important to us, and we aim to contribute to making campus as accessible and inclusive as possible!

 The USC Allyship Network coordinator facilitates Allyship, a USC Service dedicated to promoting allyship on campus.
 At Ally Western, we facilitate allyship training to educate others on the tenants of allyship and promote a safe, accepting, and inclusive environment.
 In addition to workshops, we design programming on campus such as workshops, panels, and booths to promote awareness and promote ways individuals can support marginalized groups on campus.